-I now use the Davison as my only composite chart, as it keeps things simple and for me, they just work more than the composite midpoint chart.
-I have also found them to contain the most magic.
+I now use the Davison as my only composite chart, as it keeps things simple.
+For me they just work better than the composite midpoint chart and in my opinion contain the most magic!
 This chart describes why you have been brought together and what lessons you have to learn in this lifetime.

 Relationships are the best teacher and synastry aspects between the natal charts can show what type of lessons you are learning from each other.
 One of the most illuminating things to look out for, is when the partner’s important planets or points make a conjunction with the Sun, Moon, AC, Nodes or Vertex in the Davison chart.
 It shows how important the relationship is for each of them.
 It will reveal if one is more attached to the union than the other.

 Karma In The Composite Chart

 The fixed stars in the Davison composite synastry chart can give us an idea of past lives and karma that may have brought the couple together.
 With soulmates, it is usually very obvious.
 Symbols and themes will keep repeating themselves and a story will come out.
 The Nodes will often show the nature of the karmic contract.